What is Cash Flow from Operations?

 Learn more in CFI’s Business Modeling Courses.

-While operating cash flow tells us how much cash a business generates form its operations, it does not take into account any capital investments that are required to sustain or grow the business.
+While operating cash flow tells us how much cash a business generates from its operations, it does not take into account any capital investments that are required to sustain or grow the business.

 Learn to build a DCF model in CFI’s Business Valuation Modeling Course!